 Yet singers are bound by the melody of the song.
 If the message you want to convey is, “I want to go to the movies tonight”, but the melody requires you to sing a high, sustained note on “tonight” instead, how do you get the point across?
 Slight variations of pitch choice and/or rhythmic placement, or tonal quality, or intensity, or vocal registration of certain notes can bring the words to life.

 Did I mention that the rhythm should only be defined with your articulation muscles, but not with breath pulses?
 That an overly rhythmic exhalation can negatively affect the voice?

 Last, but certainly not least, the voice is directly influenced by hydration levels, sleep levels, physical health & fitness, muscle tension, posture, dietary habits, hormonal fluctuations, age, air quality, ….

 So next time you hear an inexperienced singer, think twice before encouraging anyone to “give it up, you can’t sing!”.
-She may have the talent after all, but hasn’t figured out how to play her instrument well yet.
+They may have the talent after all, but hasn’t figured out how to play her instrument well yet.